annandct/fey-leaves-teaching/_pages/about.md

 title: "About"
 ---

+> History, is not confined to written records but includes bodies, words, gestures, tastes, and rituals.
+    Monique Bedasse on *Embodied Rituals*

 # Join the Family Cookout!
 We offer a subscription service for those who want to learn and have fun.
 Every month we send you three elements to join our ritual.
 ## A story...